-You will make many visits to the Cancer and Blood Diseases Institute to complete treatment.
+Your child will make many visits to the Cancer and Blood Diseases Institute to complete treatment.

-Your visits may be scheduled at either

-Burnet Campus or Liberty Campus.
-Our

-physicians, nurse practitioners, and other

-staff work at both locations so you will

-receive consistently great care and see

-familiar faces wherever you schedule your
+Your child's visits may be scheduled at either Burnet Campus or Liberty Campus.
+Our physicians, nurse practitioners, and other staff work at both locations so you will receive consistently great care and see familiar faces wherever you schedule your child's appointment.

-appointment.